Translating Evidence into Dementia Care

-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2022

 Upon completion of this subject, the student should be able to:

-- Develop an effective set of practice-based guidelines relating to dementia care
+- Develop an effective set of practice-based guidelines relating to dementia care.

 - Define quality improvement and demonstrate how to effectively improve your practice relating to dementia care.

-- Demonstrate a basic understanding of what makes an effective healthcare leader
+- Demonstrate a basic understanding of what makes an effective healthcare leader.

 The provision of dementia care is shaped by overarching policy at the local, national and international level.
-This advanced level subject will explore how policies and other factors influence the translation of evidence into practice by offering contemporary perspectives on how policy is implemented to drive equitable service provision for people with dementia.
-In CAD307 we will examine the role of policy in dementia care and outline ways to translate evidence into practice through knowledge translation and improvement science.
+This advanced level subject will explore the concept of policy, and the issues that influence the translation of evidence into policy and offer contemporary perspectives on how policy is implemented to drive equitable service provision for people with dementia.
+We will cover the role of policy in dementia care and ponder how to translate evidence into practice through knowledge translation and improvement science.
 Leadership skills are important to be able to change, influence and improve practice.
-For this reason, content will include a basic introduction to leadership theory.
-This is a core elective subject in the Bachelor of Dementia Care.
-This subject is also available to students from other courses, subject to meeting any prerequisites.
+To enable an appreciation of this vital aspect, content will be included on basic leadership theory.

-- policy (35%)
+- Essay (35%)

 - Assignment (20%)